ksu-cs-textbooks/cis300/content/appendix/style/naming.md

 ### Parameters and Local Variables Within Methods

 Use camel case.
-For example:
+For example, `inString` and `outString` in the following code:

 ```c#
 public string ToMixedCase(string inString)